IMPORTANT SAFETY INFORMATION

 - Hyperglycemia and Diabetes Mellitus (DM), in some cases extreme and associated with ketoacidosis or hyperosmolar coma or death, have been reported in patients treated with APs, including risperidone.
 Patients with DM who are started on atypical APs, including PERSERIS, should be monitored regularly for worsening of glucose control.
 Patients at risk for DM (e.g., obesity, family history of diabetes) who are starting treatment with atypical APs, including PERSERIS, should undergo fasting blood glucose (FBG) testing at the beginning of treatment and periodically while treated.
 Any patient treated with atypical APs, including PERSERIS, should be monitored for symptoms of hyperglycemia including polydipsia, polyuria, polyphagia, and weakness.
 Patients who develop symptoms of hyperglycemia during treatment with atypical APs, including PERSERIS, should undergo FBG testing.
 In some cases, hyperglycemia has resolved when risperidone was discontinued; however, some patients required continuation of antidiabetic treatment despite discontinuation of risperidone.

 - Dyslipidemia has been observed in patients treated with atypical APs.
+When initiating PERSERIS, obtain a fasting lipid profile and monitor periodically during treatment.

 - Weight Gain has been observed with atypical AP use.
 Monitoring weight is recommended.